 Locate camera cable shim.
-With a black stick, carefully pry shim off the board.
+Using a black stick, carefully pry shim off the board and set it aside.

 Note: If you don't remove the shim prior to disconnecting the cable, you could damage the cable pins or logic board connector.